xueannafang/hsp_toolkit_prototype/README.md

 ## General Info

--These toolkits are developed with Python 3.7.3 and tested in the operating system of Windows 10.
+These toolkits are developed with Python 3.7.3 and tested in Windows 10.

--The following software are required to be installed:
+The following software are required to be installed:

 *Python 3.7, Juypter Notebook, Microsoft Excel*

--The following python packages are required to be installed:
+The following python packages are required to be installed:

 *numpy, pandas, scipy, itertools, abc, os*